Media advocacy group accuses Saudi crown prince, aides of crimes against humanity in Khashoggi death

 Equally important, Deloire added, are the other 34 journalists being detained by the Saudi government.
 “RSF’s message to those who silence, imprison, assassinate, or otherwise target journalists is that they won’t get away with it with impunity,” he said.

-The organization’s accusations include unlawful killing, torture, enforced disappearance and persecution.
+The organization’s accusations against Saudi Arabia include unlawful killing, torture, enforced disappearance and persecution.

 It will now be up to the German prosecutor to decide whether to open a prosecutorial investigation.
 RSF officials say they believe Germany is conducive to such a move because its laws allow prosecution of certain crimes committed outside Germany.
-But no action is guaranteed, and German officials have declined to take up high-level foreign prosecutions in the past.
+But no action is guaranteed, and German officials have declined to take up several high-level foreign prosecutions in the past.

 Following last week’s intelligence release, the Biden administration announced new visa restrictions related to extraterritorial attacks on journalists or dissidents, added to earlier sanctions on Saudi officials, and announced a “recalibration” of the U.S. relationship with its longtime partner.
 But it stopped short of imposing any punishment on the powerful 35-year-old crown prince.